wdi-sg/recipe-keeper/README.md

 Add special layout and CSS to the landing page `/`

 #### Further
-Add more data to your recipie: add the date when it was created.
+Add more data to your recipe: add the date when it was created.

 #### Further
 Validate the user's input.
 Create limits for how long or short any field should be.